Palak Muchhal: Bollywood career

+In 2023, the song Naiyo Lagda from the movie Kisi Ka Bhai Kisi Ki Jaan was also a big chartbuster of the year.

 Charity work

 1997–2000

-Muchhal became a member of Kalyanji-Anandji Little Star, a group of young singers, when she was four years old.
+Muchhal became a member of Kalyanji–Anandji Little Star, a group of young singers, when she was four years old.
 During the Kargil War of 1999, when aged seven, she spent a week singing at shops in her home city, Indore, to raise funds for the families of deceased Indian soldiers.
 Her efforts received substantial coverage in Indian media and she raised ₹25,000 (US$810).
 Later that year, she sang to raise funds for victims of the 1999 Odisha cyclone.